marcoslar/marcoslar.com/books.md

 ### *2024*

+- Chaos: Making a New Science. *James Gleick*
 - Perfume: The Story of a Murderer. *Patrick Süskind*
 - The Phoenix Project. *Gene Kim, Kevin Behr, George Spafford*
 - SQL Performance Explained. *Markus Winand*